TheRealZlatinov/TheRealZlatinov/README.md

 I'm Ivan.
 I'm based in Petrich, Bulgaria, and I'm currently looking for a job as a software engineer.

-The last 4 years i have been working as Project Desiger for a one of bigest window and door manifacturing comapnys in Bulgeria.
+The last four years I have been working as a Project Designer for one of the biggest window and door manufacturing companies in Bulgaria.